nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 ---
 [A pattern language](https://en.wikipedia.org/wiki/Pattern_language) is an organized and coherent set of patterns, each of which describes a problem and the core of a solution that can be used in many ways within a specific field of expertise.
 ---
-## Examples of pattern language
+## Examples of pattern languages
 ---
 ### Coplien & Harrison 2004.
 - [Organizational Patterns of Agile Software Development](https://en.wikipedia.org/wiki/Organizational_patterns)
-- Usage: Organisation development for Software Companies.
+- "human and organizational dimension of the software improvement process and software project management".
 - Pattern languages for Organisational Style, People & Code, Piecemeal Growth & Project management.
 - Examples: Self selecting team, Unity of Purpose, ..
 ---